-And the underwriter’s review into your affairs may be deeper, especially if you’re not a straightforward borrower, meaning an employee with simple and organized finances.
+And the underwriter’s review of your affairs may be deeper, especially if you’re not a straightforward borrower, meaning an employee with simple and organized finances.

 We mentioned earlier that many underwriting exercises are now carried out by algorithms with little human oversight.
 But those can be tripped up by applicants with complicated finances.
 If that sounds like you, see if your lender will agree to a “manual underwriting,” which is one carried out by a person.

 5. Receive the underwriting decision